MalakJoseph/udagram/docs/Pipeline process.md

    - Front-End Build
    - API Build
 3. With a manual approval which applies the Continous Delivery strategy.
 CircleCI calls `Deploy App` (Install, build, deploy in both apps)
-4. When all process/pipeline is sucessful, A new version of the app should be deployed using different AWS services.
+4. When all the pipeline process is sucessful, A new version of the app should be deployed using different AWS services.